cskevint/interview/checkbox_tree.md

         url: "https://raw.github.com/cskevint/interview/master/checkbox_tree.json",
         dataType: "jsonp"
 });</pre>
-2. This will call a __window.data__ function with the result JSON string as the argument.
+2. This will call a __window.data__ function with the resulting JSON string as the argument.
-3. You will need to parse it to look like the structure above as _input for the component_.
+3. You will need to parse it and transform it to look like the structure above as _input for the component_.
 4. Question: Why do we need to use JSONP?

 ### Usage